The longevity lifestyle allows people to improve their health and fitness – even after age 50.

 I encourage those over the age of 50 to consider upgrading to the longevity lifestyle because it’s a balanced way of daily living that utilizes a holistic approach to improve health – focusing on habits of nutrition, exercise, money, relationships, and personal development:

-The longevity lifestyle invites each person to craft (and then, periodically update) his or her own strategy for healthier aging.
+- The longevity lifestyle invites each person to craft (and then periodically update) his or her strategy for healthier aging.

-Here’s the shocking news: under 3% of Americans are living the longevity lifestyle.
+Here’s the shocking news: under 3% of Americans live a longevity lifestyle.

 - exercising regularly

-- eating healthily (including enough vegetable servings per day)
+- eating healthily (including consuming enough servings of vegetables each day)